Abhirupvasa/BCS-The-Goblet-of-Fire/README.md

 The statistics include : Per episode reward, Training errors with rolling length of 50 and win rate over time(tracking for every 100 episodes)
 The pickle file containing the q table recoreded at the end of the training : q_table_30000.pkl(in the files section)

+Assumption: The death eater can cross the cup.
+            The maze donot have a position surrounded by walls on all sides.

 Code Explanation:
 1)I recreated the maze from the input file, allowing the option to upload differnet mazes.
 Here I used the line.strip() to remove the white spaces in a line and then iterated through the characters of every line to recreate the maze.
 2)Used pygame for rendering the animation.
 Created the 15*10 grids with the individual grid size of 40*40 pixels.
 The free path is shown in white and the obstacles in gray.
 Cup is shown in green color, Harry in blue and death eater in red.
 Used the time.sleep(0.2) to help us percieve the rendering thorough human eye.